GhostyJade/LifeAchievements/README.md

 ![](https://github.com/GhostyJade/LifeAchievements/blob/master/Resources/logo/github-placeholder.png)

 ## Life Achievements
-Life achievement is a simple but powerful application that allow users to keep track of what they want to achieve.
+Life achievement is a simple-but-powerful application that allows users to keep track of what they want to achieve.

 ### User guide:
  - **Run backend**: